yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > <details-title>Output of VarVAMP</details-title>
 >
-> VarVAMP has a lot of different outputs, which you can select.
+> VarVAMP has many different outputs, which you can select.
 Here you can find a short summery:
 >
 > **Primer scheme outputs:**
 >   - *Sequences of designed oligos:*